probmods/probmods2/chapters/14-bayesian-data-analysis.md

 bayesFactor_01
 ~~~~

-Compare this with the posterior model probabilities above.
+How does the Bayes Factor in this case relate to posterior model probabilities above?

 ## Savage-Dickey method

-For this example, the Bayes factor can be obtained by integrating out the model parameter ( using`Infer` with `{method: "forward"}`).
-However it is not always easy to get good estimates of the two marginal probabilities.
+For this example, the Bayes factor can be obtained by integrating out the model parameter (using `Infer` with `{method: "forward"}`).
+However, it is not always easy to get good estimates of the two marginal probabilities.
-It turns out, the Bayes factor can also be obtained by only considering the more complex hypothesis ($$\mathcal{H}_1$$), by dividing the density of the posterior over the parameter of interest (here, $$p$$) at the point of interest (here, $$p = 0.5$$) by the density of the prior of the parameter at the point of interest.
+It turns out, the Bayes factor can also be obtained by considering *only* the more complex hypothesis ($$\mathcal{H}_1$$).
+What you do is look at the distribution over the parameter of interest (here, $$p$$) at the point of interest (here, $$p = 0.5$$).
+Dividing the probability density of the posterior by the density of the prior (of the parameter at the point of interest) also gives you the Bayes Factor!
 This perhaps surprising result was described by Dickey and Lientz (1970), and they attribute it to Leonard "Jimmie" Savage.
 The method is called the *Savage-Dickey density ratio* and is widely used in experimental science.